b1tw0rker/linux/README.md

 find /path/to/folder -type f -exec sed -i 's/oldstring/new string/g' {} \;
 ```

-Search and replace 'oldstring' to 'new string' in **all** files in folder: /path/to/folder
+Search and replace 'oldstring' to 'new string' in **all** files within folder: /path/to/folder

 ### Del 0 Byte files